Features and Ease of Use

 - N+1 redundant UPS systems

 ServerCentral’s hosting servers are housed in their main data centers located in the U.S., the U.K., the Netherlands, Japan, and Australia.
 Their colocation and dedicated servers are offered at Equinix data centers.
 To guard against power failure, all these data centers are equipped with N+1 redundant UPS systems and have a diesel generator that can maintain power for up to 36 hours.

 ServerCentral offers a fully managed DRaaS solution to provide automated failover for virtualized infrastructure, and they give clients the ability to use any cloud platform or infrastructure as a restore point for their data, servers and applications.
 ServerCentral utilizes a redundant fiber optic network that connects their diverse networks, and they have diversified their network by peering with major local networks.
 ServerCentral’s colocation and disaster recovery services are PCI DSS compliant, but they have yet to expand their PCI DSS coverage to their hybrid cloud, private cloud, and dedicated server solutions.

-ServerCentral offers advanced colocation solutions that include power services, colocation space services, media conversion services, and cross-connect services.
-Entrepreneurs with large, busy, and complex websites will be pleased to know that this vendor allows them to operate several servers simultaneously for additional power and redundancy.
+ServerCentral provides advanced colocation solutions that encompass power services, colocation space services, media conversion services, and cross-connect services.
+For entrepreneurs with large, busy, and complex websites, this vendor offers the flexibility to operate multiple servers simultaneously, providing additional power and redundancy.